ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 be a perfect fit for the desired result.
 The rest of the function body is not really interesting, we just [add()] what is needed and return the result.
 Well, earlier we said that [add()] is not extremely fast.
-So when you have to frame millions of [strings]{.str}
-each day, you may consider avoiding [add()], and you know already enough about Nim to do it.
+So when you have to frame millions of [strings] each day, you may consider avoiding [add()], and you know already enough about Nim to do it.
 Just try it.
 You may start with a [string] of right size containing undefined content created by